earthly/website/blog/_posts/2022-05-04-ci-comparison.md

 ## How Much Can You Get For Free?

 Here at Earthly, we care about your CI/CD dollar.
 That's why we decided to pit the **free tiers** of four of the top CI/CD platforms against each other to find out which one provides the most bang for no bucks.
-In this post we'll compare [Github Actions](https://github.com/features/actions), [GitLab CI](https://docs.gitlab.com/ee/ci/), [Circle CI](https://circleci.com/), and [Travis CI](https://www.travis-ci.com/) using the following criteria:
+In this post we'll compare [Github Actions](https://github.com/features/actions) vs [GitLab CI](https://docs.gitlab.com/ee/ci/) vs [Circle CI](https://circleci.com/) vs [Travis CI](https://www.travis-ci.com/) using the following criteria:

 - Quality of Documentation
 - Compute Power